The Blue Hole emerges out of nowhere, like a gigantic blue diamond in the middle of the desert.

 6. Geology

-The collapsed sinkhole or cenote lakes system of Blue Hole and the Santa Rosa region is a natural geological occurrence.
-It was produced by water erosion underground and rain, watershed flows, and surface water between 20,000 and 100,000 to 300,000 years ago.
+The collapsed sinkhole or cenote lakes system and the Santa Rosa region is a natural geological occurrence.
+It was produced by underground water erosion and rain, watershed flows, and surface water between 20,000 and 100,000 300,000 years ago.

-Some of the collapses and development of the ‘Santa Rosa Sink’ occurred in abrupt falls of a few feet each event; some of the collapse events were immeasurable or unfelt by humans, if any were there at the time, at centimeters or inches per year.
+Some of the collapses and development of the ‘Santa Rosa Sink’ occurred in abrupt falls of a few feet each; some of the collapse events were immeasurable or unfelt by humans, if any were there at the time, at centimeters or inches per year.

 7. Temperatures

-Temperatures in the Blue Hole near Santa Rosa, NM, fluctuate from 100 degrees in the summer to single digits in the winter.
-In January, highs average 55 degrees and lows average 33 degrees, while highs average 89 degrees and lows average 63 degrees in July.
+Temperatures fluctuate from 100 degrees in the summer to single digits in the winter.
+In January, highs average 55 degrees and lows average 33 degrees, while highs average 89 degrees and average 63 degrees in July.

 The average high temperature in April is 74 degrees, with a low of 40 degrees.
 In October, the average high temperature is 76 degrees, with an average low temperature of 42 degrees.
-The Blue Hole receives an average of 12.5 inches of rain each year.
+It receives an average of 12.5 inches of rain each year.

-8. In Santa Rosa, There Are a Variety of Things to Do
+8. A Variety of Things to Do in Santa Rosa

 8.1.
 RV Parks & Campgrounds in Santa Rosa